 Some analysts at IBM and ZDNet (who? look for Google such as death of the pc) have predicted the death of the personal computer in favor of appliances such as tablets, smartphones, and video game consoles.
 They conjecture that as appliances become more versatile, they will take market share away from PCs.
 Some claim that this has already begun to happen, making graphs showing that the PC is close to its peak.
 In the end, the PC will survive only as a specialty tool, abandoned by everyone except developers of computer programs, people animating or applying effects to high-definition video, mechanical engineers, those running large spreadsheets, and the like.

 A lot of casual computer users don't need a computer more substantial than one that can do homework, browse Facebook, and the like.
 These people view works far more than they create.
 But if the homework-and-Facebook set ends up abandoning PCs, the economies of scale might vanish, and PCs will become more expensive as a niche or luxury item.
 In the worst case, PCs will become unaffordable to authors and engineers in smaller businesses, especially those started in a home on a shoestring budget.
-Even computer science students may not have ready access to a personal computer on which to learn to program, though a Raspberry Pi or second-hand computer will probably suffice, and a parent in a sufficiently rich country might reasonably be expected to buy at least a beater laptop for a student who has a legitimate need for one.
+Even computer science students may not have ready access to a personal computer on which to learn to program, though a Raspberry Pi or second-hand computer will probably suffice, as may a sandboxed compiler running on Someone Else's Server, and a parent in a sufficiently rich country might reasonably be expected to buy at least a beater laptop for a student who has a legitimate need for one.

 Steve Jobs explained it like this: Some people need to own a truck.
 More people can get away with owning only a car and occasionally using a truck, such as a couple times a year to take the lawn mower in to get it serviced.
 Like the Internet, iOS is not a truck.
 This leaves a problem of how to find a truck when you need one and how to afford the upgrade when one's needs grow from a car (a "securely" locked-down device) to a truck (a general-purpose device).